ropensci-archive/AntWeb/README.md

     note = {R package version 0.7.2.99},
     url = {https://github.com/ropensci/AntWeb},
   }
 ```

+This package is part of a richer suite called [SPOCC Species Occurrence Data](https://github.com/ropensci/spocc), along with several other packages, that provide access to occurrence records from multiple databases.
+We recommend using SPOCC as the primary R interface to AntWeb unless your needs are limited to this single source.

 ## Questions, bugs, and suggestions

 Please file any bugs or questions as [issues](https://github.com/ropensci/AntWeb/issues/new) or send in a pull request.